alexb7217/Minimal-Deployable-Django/README.md

 $ dokku domains:add myDjangoApp mydjangoapp.myfqdn.net
 $ dokku domains:report myDjangoApp
 ```
+* Note you may need to add the app to any subdomain DNS on your web host as well

 ```
 # after git init, add remote for dokku server